The Original Christian Teaching on Divorce & Remarriage

 [Note: The exception clause Jesus gives only clears a man from the guilt he would otherwise bring upon himself for divorcing his wife for a reason other than her fornication; i.e. he cannot be guilty of causing her to sin (i.e. to become an adulteress by divorcing her) if she has already been playing the prostitute while married to him.
 But if she is innocent of sinning against him in such a manner & yet he divorces her, then he will be guilty of causing (cf. Matt 18:6-7) her to commit adultery—that is, assuming she then takes another man or a different “husband.”
 Notice that even in cases where the wife is innocent of sexual immorality in her first marriage, she will still become an adulteress if she takes another man or a different “husband”—and then that other man will also be guilty of adultery due to marrying a woman who has been divorced.
 Concerning the word “fornication” (Gk. porneia), it has historically been used to almost always refer to sex between unmarried persons, but it can also be used in a figurative manner–such as to refer to a married person who is behaving like an unmarried prostitute–which would make them guilty of both the sin of adultery (Gk. moicheia) AND the sin of porneia (i.e. of practicing fornication in the sense of harlotry, whoredom, or prostitution).]

 [Note: Many people read v.
 9 and understand it to mean that Jesus permits the innocent spouse to remarry if their wife/husband has been unfaithful to them.
 But the text does not say that.
-Once we understand what a scriptural divorce consists of, then we will agree with the early Christian view that, in this passage, Jesus is only allowing divorce in the case of fornication.
-He is not allowing remarriage to a different person—cf. 5:32.]
+Once we understand what God’s view of divorce is, then we will agree more closely with the early Christian view.
+The early Christians believed that, in this passage, Jesus was only allowing a “separation-divorce” in the case of a spouse’s unrepentant fornication (thus preventing an unholy “ménage à trois”).
+But Jesus was not allowing remarriage to a different person while the “one-flesh” spouse was still alive—cf. 5:32.]

 Mark 10:2-12—2 The Pharisees came and asked Him, “Is it lawful for a man to divorce his wife?” testing Him.
 3 And He answered and said to them, “What did Moses command you?”
 4 They said, “Moses permitted a man to write a certificate of divorce, and to dismiss her.”
 5 And Jesus answered and said to them, “Because of the hardness of your heart he wrote you this precept.
 6 But from the beginning of the creation, God ‘made them male and female.’
 7 ‘For this reason a man shall leave his father and mother and be joined to his wife, 8 and the two shall become one flesh'; so then they are no longer two, but one flesh.
 9 Therefore what God has joined together, let not man separate.”
 10 In the house His disciples also asked Him again about the same matter.
 11 So He said to them, “Whoever divorces his wife and marries another commits adultery against her.
 12 And if a woman divorces her husband and marries another, she commits adultery.”